 Organizations that use Child Advocacy Centers experience many benefits: More immediate follow-up to reports of child sexual and other mistreatment, more efficient medical referrals, reduction in the number of child victim interviews, increased success in prosecution and consistent support for child victims and their non offending family members.

-The staff of the Four Corners Child Advocacy Center currently consists of (from left to right) Executive Director Rose Jergens, Family & Child Advocate Sadie Rose Pace, Family & Child Advocate Trisha Halencak, Child Therapist Rachel Heberle, Family & Child Advocate Jackie Berdzar, and Relations Director Nicci Crowley.
+The staff of the Four Corners Child Advocacy Center currently consists of (from left to right, top to bottom) Executive Director Rose Jergens; Administrative Assistant and Bookkeeper, Rachel Weaver; Family & Child Advocate Amanda Roth, Therapy Intern, Alysa Zion; Child Therapist Rachel Heberle; Family & Child Advocate & Forensic Interviewer Trisha Halencak; Outreach/Relations Director Nicci Crowley.

 Rose Jergens, Executive Director